Lhisoka/Line-detection/README.md

 # Line-detection
-Just open the ipynb notebook on google colab or locally on your system and follow the instructions.
+Just open the 'Line_detection.ipynb' notebook on google colab or locally on your system and follow the instructions.